 The difference in the meaning is massive.
 And there’s a massive difference in the way a person who does business with you could or should be treated.

 If in your field these people are referred to as customers, that’s fine.
 But whatever you call them, always think of them as a client.

 What exactly does “under your protection” mean?

-In this case it means that you don’t sell people a product or service just so you can make a large one-time profit.
+In this case, it means that you don’t sell people a product or service just so you can make a large one-time profit.

-A better option is to understand and appreciate exactly what your clients needs when they do business with you—even if they are unable to articulate that exact result themselves.
+A better option is to understand and appreciate exactly what your clients need when they do business with you—even if they are unable to articulate that exact result themselves.
 Once you know what financial outcome they need, you lead them to that outcome—you become a trusted adviser who protects them.

 And they have a reason to remain your client for a lifetime.

 The Strategy of Preeminence

 James Lloyd, motivational speaker and employee training expert, shares a riveting example of what viewing people as clients means for a business: